TorekalanaeStudent/diover-clan/Jhave_Arban.md

 <03/15/2026> Comment by: De Juras; <03/15/2026> Comment by:Excellent use of composition.
 The component classes are properly integrated into the composed class, showing a clear has-a relationship.
 The code is clean, organized, and easy to follow

+04/18/2026 : Comment by De Juras, Clint Norbert P.; The classes were well-organized and the interfaces were applied correctly.
+To improve, work on strengthening method logic and include validations for edge cases.

+04/19/2026 : Comment by De Juras, Clint Norbert P.; The tasks were completed properly, with no major improvements needed.

+04/19/2026 : Comment by De Juras, Clint Norbert P.; The work on the calculator system was solid, and the team collaborated effectively.
+Everything was handled well, so there’s little to refine.